ryanberckmans/coronavirus-testing-positivity/README.md

-# A daily coronavirus report on the command line
+# A comparison between the USA and South Korea for the stat of "coronavirus testing positivity rate"

 It's a nodejs script with zero dependencies.
 You don't need to install node_modules.